AML

 Graph algorithms compute structural metrics on this topology.
 Degree centrality measures how many direct connections a node has.
 Betweenness centrality identifies nodes that sit on the shortest path between many others, a recurring indicator of coordinators or cut-outs in a laundering ring.
 Community detection algorithms (Louvain and Girvan-Newman are the most common in financial crime applications) surface clusters of accounts that behave as an interconnected group.

 Network analysis is also called graph analytics, and the two terms are used interchangeably across the industry.
-Both describe something fundamentally different from transaction monitoring: transaction monitoring scores individual events against rules; network analysis scores the relationships between events and entities.
+Both describe something fundamentally different from transaction monitoring, which treats each account in isolation and scores individual events against rules.
+Network analysis traces funds across multiple hops and entities, scoring the relationships between events.
 An account sending $9,900 eight times is a transaction monitoring problem.
 An account that is two hops from 40 others each doing the same thing is a network analysis finding.
+Single-account rules catch individual accounts; graph analysis finds the ring behind them.

 How is Network Analysis used in practice?